BECOME A MEMBER

 The role of a marketing technologist & operations

-Successfully integrating martech means getting cooperation and collaboration across departments, providers and vendors.
-To really do this effectively there needs to be someone who owns marketing technology.
+Successfully integrating martech can require cooperation and collaboration internally across departments and externally with agencies and vendors.
+To do this effectively requires a point person or team who can lead alignment and take ownership of marketing technology.

-Don’t underestimate the importance of this role and just how tough it can be to find good talent for what is a function still in its infancy.
+The value of this role should not be underestimated.
+It requires a thorough understanding of marketing as well as deep knowledge about how technology can be deployed to support marketing strategy.
+This makes it tough to find good talent for what is a function still in its infancy.

 Traditional vs modern marketing team